 Back in 1994, I was the first person to build a workbook for actors to help them organize the business side of their careers.
 I pitched, wrote and sold it in it only three days…seriously.

 Little did I know it would last all these years and become the #1 selling organizational tool for actors and launch a movement of “treating your acting career like a business.”

 But more importantly, for me, it brought to life my personal mission of inspiring, entertaining and educating others and improving their lives as artists and people.
-So, 24 years and 300,000 actors later, we are still going strong and I can’t wait to set you on your own creative journey!
+So, 25 years and thousands of actors later, we are still going strong and I can’t wait to set you on your own creative journey!

 When I’m not coaching my awesome clients, you might catch me performing on Broadway, on the radio, or in concert venues throughout New York City.
-Or I might be writing a new song or musical, doing CrossFit or binge-watching my favorite shows (currently New Girl, Ozark and Suits..don’t judge!). #teamharvey
+Or I might be writing a new song or musical, playing with my dog Zoey or waiting for Wednesday nights so I can watch Suits…don’t judge!). #teamharvey

 I don’t like to be #pigeonholed.
 I believe our talents are a privilege and a gift, and I’m committed to using mine everyday to generate joy and abundance for myself and others.